jesseyuen/portfolio-2021/src/thoughts/2025-01-25-artificial-intelligence-and-the-ionosphere.md

 ---
 ## Learning

 I've pulled my finger out and am taking the time to level-up on AI, with a current focus on designing human-centric AI experiences.
-Here are some new terms and concepts I've come across this morning:
+Here are some new terms and concepts I've come across this week:

 ### **Levels of automation of decision and action selection**